-According to the Vector Meson Dominated (VMD) model, the polarization of photons in vacuum leads to the emergence of vector particles such as $\rho^{0}$, $\omega$, and $\phi$.
+According to the Vector Meson Dominated (VMD) model, the polarization of photons in vacuum leads to the emergence of vector particles such as $\rho^{0}$, $\omega$ and $\phi$.
 The annihilation of $e^{+}e^{-}$ into photons results in the production of a pair of $\pi^{+}\pi^{-}$ through an intermediate neutral vector meson.
-The decay of $\rho^{0}$ into $\pi^{+}\pi^{-}$ is an isospin-conserving process, while the decays of $\omega$ and $\phi$ into pairs of $\pi^{+}\pi^{-}$ involve isospin asymmetry.
-To better describe these decay processes, we utilize a unitary matrix transformation to convert the ideal field of the intermediate state (non-physical states) into a physical field.
+The decay of $\rho^{0}$ into $\pi^{+}\pi^{-}$ is an isospin-conserving process, while the decays of $\omega$ and $\phi$ into pair of $\pi^{+}\pi^{-}$ involve isospin asymmetry.
+To better describe these decay processes, we utilize a unitary matrix transformation to convert the isospin of the intermediate state (non-physical states) into a physical field.
 By observing interference between the resonant mesons ($\rho^{0}$, $\omega$ and $\phi$), valuable insights into their kinetic mechanisms can be obtained.
 Furthermore, it should be noted that the presence of intermediate resonance hadrons contributes to the formation of a new strong phase, which may have implications for CP asymmetry in hadronic decays.
-We investigate the impact of mixed resonance of intermediate particles on CP asymmetry in the three-body decay process of B mesons.
-By examining the decay of vector meson resonances, it will enable more precise measurement of CP asymmetry in future experimental studies.
-Additionally, this paper also discusses regional variations in CP asymmetry values for comparison with experimental results.
+We investigate the impact of mixed resonance of intermediate particles on CP asymmetry in the three-body decay process of B meson.
+By examining the decay of vector meson resonances, it will enable more precise measurement of CP asymmetry in future experiment.
+Additionally, we also discusses regional variations in CP asymmetry for comparison with experimental results.

 The layout of the present paper is as follows: In Sec.
 II we discuss resonant contributions to three-body decays of B meson.
 The quasi-two-body method $B\to VP$( $V\to PP$) is employed to investigate the CP asymmetry.
 In Sec.
 III is dedicated to the examination of direct CP asymmetry.
-The regional CP asymmetries arising from the resonance effects of $\rho^{0}$, $\omega$, and $\phi$ are taken into consideration.
+The regional CP asymmetries arising from the resonance effects of $\rho^{0}$, $\omega$ and $\phi$ are taken into consideration.
 We illustrate the form of the three-body decay amplitude of B meson after considering above resonance effect and present the CP asymmetry.
-The numerical results and discussion on the local CP defect will be presented in Sec.
+The numerical results and discussion on the local CP asymmetry is presented in Sec.
 IV.
 Sec.
 V contains our conclusions.